meteahmetyakar/Bmi-Calculator-With-Image-Processing/README.md

 </p>
 <h3 align="center">A table is created for each new user in the program, but the program handles it by itself, you just need to enter the connection string.</h3>

+#

+I used [this](https://github.com/meteahmetyakar/Bmi-Calculator-With-Image-Processing-And-Face-Recognition/blob/main/Calculation-of-BMI-using-image-processing-techniques.pdf) article to create the algorithm of the body mass index calculation from the photo.